Facebook reports soaring quarterly ad revenue, stock jumps - WTMJ

 AP Technology Writer

-Facebook’s stock is trading higher after the social media giant reported stronger-than-expected results for the first quarter thanks to soaring ad revenue.
+Facebook’s stock jumped Wednesday after the social media giant reported stronger-than-expected results for the first quarter thanks to soaring ad revenue.

 Revenue grew 48% to $26.17 billion from $17.44 billion.